© 2004–2026

 Getting Started

-Option 1: Download and run locally in MATLAB (recommended)
+Option 2: Download and run locally in MATLAB (v2.0)

 Requires MATLAB R2019a or higher.
 No additional toolboxes are required.

-Option 3: Try it online — no installation required
+Option 3: Try MATLAB online — no installation required

 Documentation